shoaib-fateh/mouse-tracker/README.md

 ## X and Y coordinates

-It is a sample app that shows cursor position, so this is a preview of this app:
+This is a simple app that shows cursor position, so this is a preview of this app:
 <img src="./preview.png" />